-- Once you have performed and logged an appropriate number of examinations/ procedures and have had your competencies signed off, you may undertake a triggered assessment with your Trainer. - Once all the above steps have been completed and your summary training record (STR) has been completed, dated and signed off by your registered FUSIC® approved Trainer, you should submit your STR for review via the learning portal, and you will be awarded a certificate of accreditation in FUSIC® DVT.
+- Once you have performed and logged an appropriate number of examinations/ procedures and have had your competencies signed off, you may undertake a triggered assessment with your Trainer. - If your scans and triggered assessment are not signed off by a FUSIC® approved Trainer, they cannot be accepted. - Once all the above steps have been completed and your summary training record (STR) has been completed, dated and signed off by your registered FUSIC® approved Trainer, you should submit your STR for review via the learning portal, and you will be awarded a certificate of accreditation in FUSIC® Abdomen.